dotnet/docfx/docs/designs/conceptual-versioning.md

     To better illustrate scenarios, in below sections, we call URL without `{host}` and `{docset-base-path}` as the **SitePath** of the file.
 In our example, **SitePath** for `articles/v1.0/a.md` and `articles/v2.0/a.md` are the same: `articles/a`.

     If in one round of build, different files with the same **SitePath** are included, if there are two files without `monikerRange` or the intersection of any two files' *moniker list* is not empty, an error throws.
-For example, `articles/v1.0/a.md` has monikers `v1.0, v2.0` while `articles/v2.0/a.md` has monikers `v2.0, v3.0`, **an error throws** as for version `v2.0`, the result is indeterministic.
+For example, `articles/v1.0/a.md` has monikers `v1.0, v2.0` while `articles/v2.0/a.md` has monikers `v2.0, v3.0`, **an error throws** as for version `v2.0`, the result is nondeterministic.

 4. `monikerDefinition` is an API, which provide the definition for moniker list, both *file* and *http(s)* URI schemas are supported.
 The moniker definition defines the *moniker name*, *product name*, *order* and other metadata for moniker.